simonhasan/microbit-data-logging-2023-12-03/markdown-files/octopus-micropython.md

 #### Downloading `octopus.py`

 First, download the octopus module (`octopus.py`) in the GitHub repository [here](code-files/micropython/octopus.py).
 This is a collection of several official ELECFREAKS modules combined in one file for convenience.
+Other code that is not available from ELECTFREAKS has been added.
+This is a module that I created to make it easier for my students to use the sensors using MicroPython.

 Click on the ![github-download](assets/github-download.png) icon to download the file.